 The last sentence of the novel underpins the novel’s satirical target; François tells us that if he chooses to return to university and continue with his academic work, “je n’aurais rien à regretter” (Houellebecq 300) ‘I would have nothing to mourn’ (Stein 246).
 Written entirely in the conditional tense, the last segment relates how the professor willfully agrees to succumb to the new order which is aimed by definition at restricting academic work and circumscribing scientific outcomes.
 In order to secure his return to academia Francois must convert to Islam—this is a prerequisite:

 La cérémonie de la conversion, en elle-même, serait très simple ; elle se déroulerait probablement à la Grande mosquée de Paris, c’était plus pratique pour tout le monde.
 Vu ma relative importance le recteur serait présent, ou du moins l’un de ses collaborateurs proches.
 Rediger serait là aussi, bien entendu.
-Le nombre d’assistants n’était de toute façon pas imposé ; il y aurait d’ailleurs sans doute aussi quelques fidèles ordinaires, la mosquée n’était pas fermé pour l’occasion, c’était un témoignage que je devais porter devant mes nouveaux frères musulmans, mais égaux devant Dieu.
+Le nombre d’assistants n’était de toute façon pas imposé ; il y aurait d’ailleurs sans doute aussi quelques fidèles ordinaires, la mosquée n’était pas fermée pour l’occasion, c’était un témoignage que je devais porter devant mes nouveaux frères musulmans, mais égaux devant Dieu.
 (Houellebecq 297)

 The conversion ceremony itself would be very simple.
 Most likely it would take place at the Paris Mosque, since that was easiest for all involved.
 Given my relative importance, the dean would be there, or at least one of his senior staff.
 Rediger would be there, too, of course.
 The number of guests was entirely up to me; no doubt there would be a few ordinary worshippers as well: the mosque wouldn’t close for the occasion.
 The idea was that I should bear witness in front of my new Muslim brothers, my equals in the sight of God.
 (Stein 244)